wgong/LearningNeo4j/README.md

 The most widely used Cypher clause is **MATCH**, this performs a pattern match against the data in the graph.
 During the query processing, the graph engine traverses the graph to find all nodes that match the graph pattern.

-A query with match need to be present with the **RETURN** clause.
+A query with match needs to be present with the **RETURN** clause.
 This clause must be the last of a query to the graph.
 Here some examples:

 ```Cypher
 // returns all nodes in the graph